Fiestas Patrias (Peru): Route to the Congress

 Once he has been invited, the President leaves by car headed toward the seat of Congress or, rarely, on foot.
 The nation's leader will sometimes choose to travel in a closed limousine or in a car with an open roof.

-It is common on this route for the President's supporter's to accompany him throwing flowers and shouting praises.
+It is common on this route for the President's supporter's to accompany them throwing flowers and shouting praises.
 During the presidency of Alan García Pérez the trip was always made in an open car.

-Once he arrives at the seat of the legislature he enters through the Hall of the Lost Footsteps where the Commander in Chief of the military detachment pays his respects to his high position.
-The President then enters the main room where he finds the general assembly.
+Once he arrives at the seat of the legislature they enters through the Hall of the Lost Footsteps where the Commander in Chief of the military detachment pays their respects to his high position.
+The President then enters the main room where they finds the general assembly.

 Address to the Nation

-Following the introductions, the President begins with his Address to the Nation for the National Holidays giving his accounting of the developments of the state during the year.
+Following the introductions, the President begins with their Address to the Nation for the National Holidays giving his accounting of the developments of the state during the year.
 The President discusses developments in projects economical, social, and cultural achievements as well as others.
 However, it is not uncommon for these accomplishments to be exaggerated.